 In June 2019, we implemented a restructuring plan to further streamline our global footprint, improve our operations and enhance our customer delivery (the "2019 Restructuring Initiative").
 The 2019 Restructuring Initiative includes facility consolidations, refinement of our research and development activities, and a reduction in workforce.
 In connection with this initiative, we expect to reduce our focus on hardware and appliance-based development over time and to increase our development focus on software virtualization, functional simplicity and important customer requirements.
-The facility consolidations under the 2019 Restructuring Initiative (the "Facilities Initiative") include a consolidation of our North Texas sites into a single campus housing engineering, customer training and support, and administrative functions, as well as a reduction or elimination of certain excess and duplicative facilities worldwide.
+The facility consolidations under the 2019 Restructuring Initiative (the "Facilities Initiative") include a consolidation of our North Texas sites into a single campus, housing engineering, customer training and support, and administrative functions, as well as a reduction or elimination of certain excess and duplicative facilities worldwide.
 In addition, we intend to substantially consolidate our global software laboratories and server farms into two lower cost North American sites.
-We estimate that the 2019 Restructuring Initiative will reduce our cost footprint by approximately \$25 million on an annualized basis once complete and that we will realize approximately \$10 million of savings during the remainder of 2019.
+We estimate that the 2019 Restructuring Initiative will reduce our cost footprint by approximately \$25 million on an annualized basis once complete and that we will realize approximately \$10 million of savings in 2019.
 However, we intend to reinvest our savings toward our software development efforts.
-We expect that the actions under the 2019 Facilities Initiative will be completed at the end of 2020.
-In connection with the 2019 Restructuring Initiative, we recorded restructuring expense of approximately \$6 million in the three months ended June 30, 2019 for severance and related costs for approximately 110 employees.
+We expect that the actions under the Facilities Initiative will be completed at the end of 2020.
+In connection with the 2019 Restructuring Initiative, we recorded restructuring expense and accrued approximately \$8 million in the nine months ended September 30, 2019, comprised of approximately \$2 million in the three months ended September 30, 2019 and approximately \$6 million in the three months ended June 30, 2019.
+The amount recorded in the three months ended September 30, 2019 was comprised of approximately \$1 million for severance and related costs for approximately 20 employees and approximately \$1 million for variable and other facilities-related costs.
+The amount recorded in the three months ended June 30, 2019 was primarily for severance and related costs for approximately 110 employees.
 We expect that nearly all of this amount will be paid by the end of 2019.
-We estimate that we will record additional restructuring expense related to severance and related costs approximating \$1 million under the 2019 Restructuring Initiative in the remainder of 2019.
-We may incur additional future expense if we are unabl
+We estimate that we will record nominal additional restructuring expense related to severance and related costs under the 2019 Restructuring Initiative in the remainder of 2019.
+We may incur additional future expense if we are unable to sublease other locations included in the Facilities Initiative.

-Accelerated rent amortization is being recognized from the date that we commenced the plan to fully or partially vacate the respective facility through the final date each such plan is complete.
-We recorded approximately \$3 million of accelerated rent amortization in the three months ended June 30, 2019 and expect to record approximately \$1.5 million of future expense in connection with these facilities, comprised of both accelerated rent amortization and variable facilities-related costs.
+Accelerated rent amortization is recognized from the date that we commence the plan to fully or partially vacate a facility, for which there is no intent or ability to enter into a sublease, through the final vacate date.
+We recorded approximately \$1 million and \$4 million of accelerated rent amortization in the three and nine months ended September 30, 2019, respectively, as components of Restructuring and related expense.
 We continue to evaluate our properties included in the Facilities Initiative for accelerated amortization and/or right-of-use asset impairment.